lilzdotgovph/AES-256-Base64-Encrypt-Decrypt/README.md

 # AES-256-Base64-Encrypt-Decrypt
-Python script that encrypt and decrypt using aes base64 based from crypto-js
+Python script that encrypts and decrypts Base64 AES-256 based from crypto-js

 # Installation of dependency